andrewasheridan/estimating_delays/README.md

 ## Description

-estdel estimates the antenna cable delays in interferometer visibility data.
+estdel estimates the antenna cable delays in interferometer waterfall data.

-Complex visibility data is converted to angle and fed into two pretrained neural networks.
+Complex waterfall data is converted to angle and fed into two pretrained neural networks.
 One network predicts if the slope of the phase angle is positive or negative.
 Another network predicts the magnitude of the phase angle.
 These predictions are multiplied together to produce an estimate of the delay.
 Predictions are provided as raw predictions, unitless predictions directly from the networks, or predictions with units.

 ## Prediction Details